Gordon Lightfoot, "Wreck of the Edmund Fitzgerald" singer, dies at age 84

 Gordon Lightfoot, Canada's legendary folk singer-songwriter whose hits including "Early Morning Rain" and "The Wreck of the Edmund Fitzgerald" told a tale of Canadian identity that was exported worldwide, died on Monday.
 He was 84.

-Representative Victoria Lord said the musician died at a Toronto hospital.
-His cause of death was not immediately available.
+Representative Victoria Lord said the musician died of natural causes at a Toronto hospital.

 Considered one of the most renowned voices to emerge from Toronto's Yorkville folk club scene in the 1960s, Lightfoot went on to record 20 studio albums and pen hundreds of songs, including "Carefree Highway" and "Sundown."